The Miracles of the Book of Acts

-Christ gave His disciples authority to heal all kinds of diseases and cast out evil spirits (Matt.
-10:1).
+Christ gave His disciples authority to heal all kinds of diseases and cast out evil spirits (Matthew 10:1).
 The Seventy had already exercised that power (Luke 10:17), and the Twelve had done similar wonders.
 But now, under the mighty power of the Holy Spirit, the early church performed “greater works” (John 14:12; Mark 16:17).
 As Christ’s hands were a tool of blessing to the people (Mark 6:2, 5; Luke 4:40), so was with His disciples after Him.

 The apostle Luke wrote in the book Acts of the Apostles, “And through the hands of the apostles many signs and wonders were done among the people” (Acts 5:12).
 Thus Christ’s Words were fulfilled: “They shall lay hands on the sick, and they shall recover” (Mark 16:18).
 The extraordinary activities of the disciples and their fellow believers spread, and many people who sought healing, accepted the truth as a result.